 Practice Cafe is expert at marketing for start-up dental practices.
-It’s common for a start-up client to begin working with us before they’ve even settled on an office location.
+It’s common for a start-up dentist to begin working with us before they’ve even settled on an office location.
 For those in that position, we offer location finding assistance through a selection of demographic reports.
 We also provide free dental practice naming help!
 If you’re past that stage, you’ve still come to the right place because we’re serving up ideas for planning, promoting, and pulling off a successful practice open house.
 We’ll cover the who, what, when, where, why and, most importantly, the how!

 The What & Why of Dental Open Houses

 A dental practice open house is essentially a marketing event that feels more like a social and community event, but it can be all three with class and success when planned and executed well.
 Why have one?
 An open house introduces your business to the community in a personal way, it creates an opportunity for people to interact with you and your team outside of the clinical setting, and it can be downright fun for everyone.
 Direct mail and a website are effective must-haves for start-up dental marketing, but making a connection with people through an open house can be a more powerful beginning to a practice-patient relationship than any piece of paper or a page on the web.

 We think it’s smart for most start-ups to have an open house.
 If you’re an existing dental practice that has invested in a remodel or a second location, those are also fitting reasons to promote your business through an open house event.
 Families, especially those with small children, appreciate a chance for their kids to meet a doctor and his or her staff before a clinical appointment.
 Photos and videos in your marketing help people feel more familiar with your practice before coming in for a scheduled visit, but an in-person open house with a tour takes the cake!